 Why not find out for yourself how Stalham Community Gym can help you!

 Karen, aged 61, has been an active member at Stalham Community Gym since August 2014.
 She retired as a teacher in July 2013 having taught at Stalham Junior School for 24 years.
 Karen is registered blind with a degenerative eye disease called RP - which is short for Retinitus Pimentosa.
-Having Holly in her life for the past two and a half years that she has more confidence in getting out and about.
+Having Holly in her life for the past two and a half years means that she has more confidence in getting out and about.
 Karen was initially recommended to the gym by her doctor for weightloss and general fitness.
 Arthritis was becoming a problem too.
 “I was going to wait until the gym moved to the Poppy Centre but my doctor did a GP Referral and I haven’t looked back,” said Karen.
 “I was most impressed with Paul, the gym instructor.
 I felt he listened to me and adjusted a workout to suit my needs.
 He is always attentive and encouraging and everyone has a laugh at the gym.” she added.
 “The personal benefits after six months are that I have lost a stone and a half, I am much fitter and can walk further.
 It only costs me £15 a month as a Subsidised Member and meeting new people has also been a bonus.”
 Holly accompanies Karen to the gym and is made welcome by everyone and of course Holly keeps a keen eye on Karen making sure she is doing the routine that Paul has given her!
 Call Paul O’Connell on 07910 748111 or drop in for a chat and find out how we can help you with your fitness and wellbeing.
 We also have the services of a qualified NHS health trainer who helps with personal weightloss - free of charge.

 Alan is 66 and lives in Hickling.
 He has been a member of the gym almost since it first opened in April 2010.
 His initial reason for joining was to keep his general fitness going.
 Alan attends all three sessions and enjoys weightlifting.
 He has devised an extensive programme which pushes him to his limits.
 Over these last five years he has lost two stone in weight thanks to Clare Burt, the local NHS Health Trainer, who regularly visits the gym to meet members.
 Clare has helped Alan enormously with changing his eating habits.
-Alan says that ‘Clare points me in the right direction with my healthy heating regime and she is worth her weight in gold’.
+Alan says that ‘Clare points me in the right direction with my healthy eating regime and she is worth her weight in gold’.
 Alan enjoys the social side of keeping fit with others too.
 There is great camaraderie at the gym and he has easily made new friends.
 Alan is a full-time carer for his stepson and believes that not only has it helped with his caring, the regular exercise that his stepson also takes is helping with managing his weight, especially important with the type of medication he is on.
 Alan has always worked out at home with a Bullworker and introduced the benefits to Paul, the gym’s fitness professional.
 The concept has taken off and Alan and Paul now run a small class for ladies and gents of all ages and it’s a lot of fun!
 Alan says, ‘As for Paul, he is my bosom buddy - it’s great that the gym has someone like him there to look after us all.’